Lasswell's model of communication: Concept and usage

 Lasswell's model is one of the earliest and most influential models of communication.
-It was first published by Harold Lasswell in his 1948 book The Structure and Function of Communication in Society.
+It was first published by Harold Lasswell in his 1948 essay The Structure and Function of Communication in Society.
 Its aim is to organize the "scientific study of the process of communication".
 It has been described as "a linear and Uni-directional process", "a one-way process", an "action model", a media theory "classic", a "widely used segmentation of the communication process", and "a simple, linear, and potentially hypodermic conceptualization of communication."

 Lasswell's model analyzes communication in terms of five basic questions: "Who", "Says What", "In What Channel", "To Whom", and "With What Effect".
 These questions refer to the most salient components of the process of communication.
 Who asks about the person formulating the message and what is about the content of the message.
 The channel is the way the message is conveyed from the sender to the receiver.
 Whom refers to the recipient of the message.
 This can either be an individual or a bigger audience, as in the case of mass communication.
 The effect is the outcome of the communication, for example, that the audience was persuaded to accept the point of view expressed in the message.
 It can include effects that were not intended by the sender.
 In the case of a news paper headline, the sender is the reporter, the message is the content of the headline, the newspaper itself is the channel, the audience is the reader, and the effect is how the reader responds to the headline.

 Lasswell assigns each question to its own field of inquiry within the discipline of communication studies, corresponding to control analysis, content analysis, media analysis, audience analysis, and effect analysis.
 Because of the centrality of its five questions, it is sometimes referred to as the 5W model of communication.